The cost of heating your home is sadly now one of the most expensive household bills.

-Over the years we have replaced the boiler and insulated the building to within an inch of its life.
+Since then, we have replaced the boiler and insulated the building to within an inch of its life.

-Ceilings have come down, new ceilings have been added, floors have been insulated and wall cavities have been injected with insulating material to name just a few things!
+Ceilings have come down, new ceilings have been added, floors have been insulated, and wall cavities have been injected with insulating material.
+To name just a few things!

-I could probably make a whole new blog about what we did, but here are all my tips on how to decrease your heating bill and save a tonne of money as we have.
+I could probably make a whole new blog about what we did.
+But today I am going to reveal all my tips on how to decrease your heating bill and save a tonne of money as we have.

 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

-Lower your thermostat
+1. Lower your thermostat

 Lowering your thermostat temperature even by one degree across the day can save you hundreds on your heating bill over a year.

-To keep as comfortable and snug with lower heat, check out the tips at the end of this post.
+To keep comfortable and snug with lower heat, check out the tips at the end of this post.

-Insulate your home
+3. Insulate your home

 By winter, it felt like the wind was blowing through our house, even though it isn’t an old building.

-A couple of badly done extensions (not picked up in the house survey) were the main culprits.
+A couple of badly done extensions (not picked up in the house survey), were the main culprits.